 - Download my free fun relationship quizzes and make use of them on or for ‘special occasions’.

-- Meet spontaneously or 'by appointment' for virtual sex (see further down)
+- Meet spontaneously or ‘by appointment’ for a virtual physical relationship (see further down)

-- Create a ton of 'special occasions' (put them in your diary) - just invent them or make other people's celebrations your own.
-Make each an occasion with food, dressing up, chatting and sex.
+- Create a ton of ‘special occasions’ (put them in your diary) – just invent them or make other people’s celebrations your own.
+Make each an occasion with food, dressing up, chatting and love-making.

 - Create your family trees and tell each other the stories of your families, with all the ups and downs.